Phobos-developers/Phobos/docs/Miscellanous.md

 ### Include files
 - INI files can now include other files (merge them into self) using `[$Include]` section.
-  - This feature must be enabled via a command line argument `-Include` or `-Inheritance`.
+  - This feature must be enabled via a command line argument `-Include`.
   - `[$Include]` section contains a list of files to read and include.
 Files can be directly in the Red Alert 2 directory or in a loaded MIX file.
   - Files will be added in the same order they are defined.
 Index of each file **must be unique among all included files**.
   - Inclusion can be nested recursively (included files can include files further).
 Recursion is depth-first (before including next file, check if the current one includes anything).